abcd567a/Install-dump1090-mutability-on-Debian-Trixie-RPiOS-Trixie/README.md

-### Install dump1090-mutability on Debian13 Trixie and RPiOS Trixie
+### Install dump1090-mutability on Debian13 Trixie and Raspberry Pi OS Trixie
 **The dump1090+mutability is no more available in Debian 13 trixie repositories.**</br>

 **Workaround to install dump1090-mutability**</br>